tuan188/MGCleanArchitecture/skeleton.md

 <img width="700" alt="Swiftlint Run Script" src="images/swiftlint_run_script.png">

-Done.
+Done 🎉

 Now you can build or run to see the result.